BIG-S2/CBSS/README.md

 This folder is used to evaluate how CBSS-derived structural connectivity features relate to functional connectivity patterns, including SC-to-FC prediction or network-pair correspondence analyses.

-Visualization/

-Scripts for generating figures, atlas visualizations, network-level plots, fiber-profile plots, and other graphical summaries.

 Typical Workflow